icomefromthenet/PointsMachine/README.md

 ## Event : Donation

-Start with a formula that will convert the score, elements of that formula will become your Rule Groups and the values that this group can take will be your adjustment rules.
+Start with a formula that will convert the score the elements of that formula will become your Rule Groups and the values that this group can take will be your adjustment rules.

 For our Donation Event the following conversion formula should be used.

 Sum All Donations for the week (Base Score each * Class Difficulty Modifer + Demand Bonus ) <= 500

 For a single week Sunday - Monday following week earn no more than 500 points.
-Each score will have a class modifer and a deman bonus applied.
+Each score will have a class modifer and a demand bonus applied.

 ```php